tirilab/SDoH-Pregnancy-NLP-MIMIC/README.md

 Contributions to improve the models, codebase, or documentation are welcome.
 Please follow the standard GitHub flow with pull requests and clear commit messages.
 Contact: [Nidhi Soley](nsoley1@jhu.edu)

 ## Refereces
 1. Soley, N., Bentil, M., Shah, J., Rouhizadeh, M., & Taylor, C. (2025).
-Annotated SDoH Dataset for Adverse Pregnancy Outcomes (version 1.0.0).
-PhysioNet (under review).
+Annotated Social Determinants of Health Dataset for Adverse Pregnancy Outcomes (version 1.0.0).
+PhysioNet.
+RRID:SCR_007345. https://doi.org/10.13026/qk2y-wx30
+2. Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., ... & Stanley, H. E. (2000).
+PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
+Circulation [Online].
+101 (23), pp. e215–e220.
+RRID:SCR_007345.

+## License

+Code in this repository is released under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Data Access & Licensing

+This repository does not include MIMIC data or any protected content.
+Access to **MIMIC-III** and **MIMIC-IV** requires completion of required training and adherence to the Data Use Agreement.
+The use of the **annotated SDoH dataset** is governed by the license and terms posted on PhysioNet.